Introduction to R

 INSTALLING THE R PACKAGE

 Each course is associated with an R package tailored to combine together the practical sheets with solutions, course notes and training data sets.
-The R package associated with this course, named 'sscmRintro', can be simply installed by running the following code lines into your R session.
+The R package associated with this course, named 'dsEssex', can be simply installed by running the following code lines into your R session.

 The package can then be loaded via: